Measurement Error Mitigation in Quantum Computers Through Classical Bit-Flip Correction: Experimental results

-Taking into account the full noise model in our simulations, which contains for instance gate errors and decoherence, we obtain the results in Fig.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(c) and \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_simulator}(d).
+Taking into account the full noise model in our simulations, which contains for instance gate errors and decoherence, we obtain the results in Figs.~\ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(b) and \ref{fig:ibmq_burlington_london_single_qubit_vs_shots_all}(e).
 Compared to the case with readout errors only, the picture is very similar, which shows that the dominant error contribution for the single-qubit case is coming from the readout procedure.
 The mean and the standard deviation of the absolute error without any correction only approach marginally higher values than previously.
-Again, we observe a significant reduction of the mean and the standard deviation of the absolute error after applying the correction procedure, and a power law decay with $\nshots$.
+Again, we observe a significant reduction of the mean and the standard deviation of the absolute error after applying the correction procedure, and a power-law decay with $\nshots$.
 Fitting a power law to our data yields once more exponents around $1/2$ (see Tab.~\ref{tab:ibmq_burlington_london_single_qubit_vs_shots_simulator}).